cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

 ```

 This function is called by a whitelisted slashing contract, passing in the time until which the operator's stake is bonded -- `serveUntil`, the block for which the stake update to the middleware is being recorded (which may be the current block or a past block) -- `updateBlock`, and an index specifying the element of the `operator`'s linked list that the currently updating middleware should be inserted after -- `insertAfter`.
+It makes a call to `_updateMiddlewareList` to actually update the linked list.

 ### `recordLastStakeUpdate`
 ```solidity